-In this position paper, we explored the role AI techniques of Natural Language Processing and planning can play to address a specific problems in corporate finance - how a company manages its own funds based on market risks.
+In this paper, we explored the role on AI techniques of NLP and planning to address select problems in corporate finance - how a company manages its own funds.
 This problem can be particularly complex for multi-national companies with hundreds of their own subsidiaries, vendors and customers, and doing business and investment in many currencies around the world.
 Although AI can lead to significant impact, there are also practical issues for human-AI collaboration that need to be overcome.

 Jolly, A. 2003.
 Managing business risk: A practical guide to protecting your business.
-In Kogan Page Limited. pp. 67.
+In Kogan Page Limited. pp. 6-7.
 ISBN 0-7494-4081-3.